reitermarkus/serverless/rpi/ReadMe.md

 ./run-remote <raspberry_pi_hostname_or_ip>
 ```

-which will run the deploy script and then continue displaying the log.
+which will display the log.